thomaszbz/native-dockerfiles-typo3/README.md

 ### Checkout sources with git

-Clone source code repositories (for later changes you might want to go for the ssh protocol instead)
+Clone source code repositories (for later pushes you might want to go for the ssh protocol instead)

     cd /path/to/workspace
     git clone https://github.com/thomaszbz/native-dockerfiles-typo3.git